Engee documentation

 Yes

-# Specify magnetization inductance state by — option for setting the initial state
+# Specify magnetization inductance state by — the option to set the initial state

 Current | Magnetic flux